-Physical therapists encourage Americans to keep moving in or around their homes while following social distancing guidelines and other government orders.
+Physical therapists encourage Americans to keep moving.
 They are movement experts who improve quality of life through hands-on care, patient education, and prescribed movement.

-The strategies and tips in this article are provided by physical therapists to help you stay active and maintain your flexibility and strength.
-They also can help you avoid any unintended effects caused by gym closures and temporary limits on mobility.
+The strategies and tips in this article are provided by physical therapists.
+Following these tips can help you stay active and maintain your flexibility and strength.
+And, they do not require access to a gym.

 Three Strategies for Keeping Your Body Healthy

 For each strategy or exercise, choose the level of intensity or length of time that fits your current ability and fitness level.
-If you’re not sure, start with level 1 and contact your doctor or physical therapist if you don’t know what intensity is right for you.
+If you’re not sure, start with level 1.
+Contact your doctor or physical therapist if you don’t know what intensity is right for you.

 1. Keep moving!

 Moving your body and getting the recommended amount of physical activity for your age is critical to good health.
-Although social distancing limits our mobility, we need to find opportunities to keep moving.
-Try to get 30 minutes of physical activity each day that increases your heart rate or challenges your breathing in whatever number of sessions.
+Although social distancing limits our mobility, it is important to keep moving.
+Try to get 30 minutes of physical activity each day that increases your heart rate or challenges your breathing.
+And you don't have to do it all at once.
 Three 10-minute segments are just as good as one 30-minute session.

-Then take advantage of these stretching and strengthening programs designed by physical therapists to help you stay flexible and keep muscle strength.
+Then take advantage of these stretching and strengthening programs.
+They are designed by physical therapists to help you stay flexible and keep your muscle strength.

 2. Maintain muscle strength.

-Being inactive and prolonged sitting can cause our muscles to lose strength.
+Being inactive or too much sitting can cause our muscles to lose strength.
 It is vital to build or maintain muscle strength, now more than ever.
 Physical therapists designed a 30-minute strengthening program with easy, moderate, or advanced levels.